-Financial liabilities - trade creditors, accruals and other creditors are financial instruments and are measured at amortised cost as detailed in Notes 16.
+Financial liabilities - trade creditors, accruals and other creditors are financial instruments and are measured at amortised cost.
 Taxation and social security are not included in the financial instruments disclosure definition.
 Deferred income is not deemed to be a financial liability, as the cash settlement has already taken place and there is an obligation to deliver services rather than cash or another financial instrument.